zuozhenggh/learning-library/common/labs/setup-compute/setup-linux-livelabs.md

 *Note: If you fail in this step, you may enter the wrong SSH Public Keys in earlier step.
 Try to restart from Step 1.*

-## Step 4: Connect to your instance
+## STEP 4: Connect to your instance

 Choose the environment where you created your SSH Key in the previous lab (Generate SSH Keys)